 - To receive or refuse visitors

-- To be fully informed of rights, as well as rules and regulations of the facility
+- To be fully informed of their rights, as well as the rules and regulations of the facility

 - To present grievances and file complaints without fear of reprisal

-Protecting a Loved One From Nursing Home Abuse
+Fight To Protect a Loved One From Elder Abuse

-If your loved one has suffered from any of the above forms of abuse or neglect or you have reasons to believe they are suffering, take action quickly.
-Speak to your loved one and find out the facts.
+If your loved one has suffered from any of the above forms of abuse or neglect, or you have reasons to believe they are suffering, take action quickly.
 Gather as much information and evidence as possible immediately after the incident occurs.
 Retain any documentation or medical records of reported incidents.

 Once your loved one is safe, contact the Adult Protection Branch of the Kentucky Cabinet for Health and Family Services.
-If your loved one was not in immediate danger, you can call the toll-free hotline at (800) 752-6200.
+If your loved one is not in immediate danger, you can call the toll-free hotline at (800) 752-6200.
 When you report the incident, provide as much information as possible, as this will help expedite the process and get an investigation started.
 Your action can help stop an incident of Louisville nursing home abuse from continuing.